agiledigital/mule-preview-browser-extension/README.md

 ## Summary

-This project takes the [Mule Preview client](https://github.com/agiledigital/mule-preview) library and uses it to overlay a visual diff of Mule XML in Bitbucket Server with a graphical diff.
+This project takes the [Mule Preview client](https://github.com/agiledigital/mule-preview) library and uses it to overlay a visual diff of Mule XML in Bitbucket Server.

-It also will show visual previews of Mule files.
+It also will show visual previews of Mule XML files.

 ![Recording of using Mule Preview](doc/example.gif "Recording of using Mule Preview")